rows/hiring/job descriptions/FE engineer (senior).md

 # Intro
 Imagine a spreadsheet grid where each cell can also call an API or repeat a job.
 This is what we are building.
 Our product lets users create interactive web apps using the spreadsheet skills they already have.
 You can check us at [dashdash.com](http://dashdash.com).

 We have also been on the news.
-You can find us on TechCrunch, VentureBeat, Observador [pt] and many other media!
+You can find us on TechCrunch (https://tcrn.ch/2LnB1r0), VentureBeat (https://bit.ly/2IGwgHS), Observador [pt] (https://bit.ly/2rZV0Ar) and many other media!

 # Your responsibilities
 Your role is to team up with our engineers and build our single-page app.
 You will be working on: